aksqrd/ORM/README.md

 ## Set Up

-Before I begin it is important that you set up an example table in a SQL Server 2000 Database.
-You can use the script below or the DBSetup.sql provided in the CodeGeneration/CodeGeneration_src.zip or CodeGeneration/CodeGeneration_demo.zip downloads.
+Before I begin it is important that you set up an example table in a SQL Server 2000/2005/2008/2016/2019/2022 Database.
+You can use the script below...

     CREATE TABLE [dbo].[tbl_Name] (
         [ID] [int] IDENTITY (1, 1) NOT NULL ,